18432 Private Albert Victor Barlow, 3rd & 2nd Battalions, Bedfordshire Regiment

 Dr Batterbury called at the School today and informed me that Albert Barlow (St. 3) is far from well, indeed in danger of Consumption.
 He advised that he attends ½ time for 3 months.

 On 4th July 1907 a Log Book entry recorded that Albert had gone to work with a 4th Standard Certificate.
 The nature of the work is not recorded, but as he returned to school on October 14th, it was probably farm work.
-He passed his Standard 5 Labour Certificate on June 8th 1908 and finally left school on 16th June that year.
+He and Arthur Whitman passed their Standard 5 Labour Certificate on June 8th 1908 and finally left school on 16th June that year.
+Arthur Maunders and Frederick Purton took the exam at the same time but did not pass.

 In the 1911 Census, Albert is recorded as a 16 year old Farm Labourer living at home with his parents and brother at Norcott Court Farm, Northchurch.
 His father and his 18 year old brother Ernest were both Shepherds.